joshaybee/datasets/README.md

 3. python run.py

+4. bash run_fortune.py to read the future every ~2h

 ### Fortune Cookie Database

 This is a collection of ~2800 unique fortune cookies collected from various sources on the web.